Generic Name: Promethazine and Codeine (proe METH a zeen & KOE deen)

 - A very bad and sometimes deadly health problem called neuroleptic malignant syndrome (NMS) may happen.
 Call your doctor right away if you have any fever, muscle cramps or stiffness, dizziness, very bad headache, confusion, change in thinking, fast heartbeat, heartbeat that does not feel normal, or are sweating a lot.

-- Low white blood cell counts have rarely happened with this medicine.
+- Low white blood cell counts have rarely happened with promethazine and codeine.
 This may lead to a higher chance of getting an infection.
 Tell your doctor if you have ever had a low white blood cell count.
 Call your doctor right away if you have signs of infection like fever, chills, or sore throat.

 What are some other side effects of Promethazine and Codeine?